pasiasty/archer/README.md

 In this game you will try to kill the other archers in the space while taking into the consideration the force of gravity of surrounding planets!

+The game is also hosted under address: [gravityarcher.ddns.net](https://gravityarcher.ddns.net/)

 ## Developer guide

 In order to quickly start developing you should do following things on your machine: